“Make me good God. Make me good. But not yet.” – Nurse Jackie

 “I’ve never seen that one before,” the resident said, quickly fixing my mistake-- and never trusting me with his sacred drape again.

 Starting IVs is another thing they let the med student struggle with.
 The very first time an attending suggested I start one, my hands were shaking so badly I couldn’t even grab the needle from the drawer.
 He took one look at me, and then kindly suggested we "do this one together."
 Even when I did manage to get to the stage where you poke the skin, I was missing almost every one.
 Even in the SIM session we did.
 Every single stick on those stupid unrealistic plastic mannequin arms I was missing.
-They bleed food coloring for Christ sake.
+They bleed food coloring.
 After a while even the saint like patience of the resident I was working with was growing thin.

 “You’re not looking at the catheter,” he said grabbing it out of my hands.